gildahl/arcadeVFE/README.md

 Copy ROMS to ATC
 ================
-Use arcadeVFE to streamline installation of the correct roms into Arcade Time Capsule, and verify them.
+Use arcadeVFE to quickly install the correct roms into Arcade Time Capsule, and verify them.

 **Preparation:**
 1. Ensure ATC's rom folder is empty: `\Arcade Time Capsule\Retro\VRArcade\Content\Roms`.